grafana/alloy/docs/sources/collect/logs-in-kubernetes.md

 1. Pods logs
 1. Kubernetes Events

 Thanks to the component architecture, you can follow one or all of the next sections to get those logs.
-Once you have followed the [Configure logs delivery](#configure-logs-delivery) to ensure collected logs can be written somewhere, jump to the relevant sections.
+After you have followed the [Configure logs delivery](#configure-logs-delivery) to ensure collected logs can be written somewhere, jump to the relevant sections.

 ### System logs

 To get the system logs, you should use the following components:

 1. [local.file_match][]: Discovers files on the local filesystem.
 1. [loki.source.file][]: Reads log entries from files.
 1. [loki.write][]: Send logs to the Loki endpoint.
 You should have configured it in the [Configure logs delivery](#configure-logs-delivery) section.